terraboops/claudifier/GETTING_STARTED.md

 - See `CLAUDE.md` for development details
 - Check `Cargo.toml` for dependency information
-- Run `claudifier --help` for CLI options
+- Run `boopifier --help` for CLI options